futpix/caravans-in-australia/content/review/1019-Roadstar-Caravans-Voyager-22-foot-6-foot-V2-or-3.md

   ogtitle: "Should I buy Voyager 22'6 V2 or 3 by Roadstar Caravans?"
   ogdescription: "The Roadstar Caravans Voyager 22'6 V2 or 3 is classed as Semi Off Road, and sleeps 4 people.
 It is Australian made and comes in at 24 ft.
 It generally has Separate shower & toilet."
 categories: ["Roadstar Caravans"]
-tags: ["Sleeps 4", "24 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4", "24 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "8.99"
 bodyLength: "7.28"
 totalHeight: "3"